Hard vs Soft Email Bounces: The Differences and How to Avoid Them

 4. The receiving server will then act depending on whether the email has been authenticated.

-DKIM: This tool adds a digital signature to an outgoing email.
-This allows servers to verify that the message hasn't been altered or tampered with.
+• DKIM adds a digital signature to an outgoing email, allowing servers to verify that the message hasn't been altered or tampered with.

-DMARC: This tool combines SPF and DKIM and allows you to check if the "from" address in the email matches the address the email is coming from.
-You can also decide what to do if an email is flagged as suspicious: Is it rejected, sent to spam, or is no action taken?
+• DMARC email authentication combines SPF and DKIM and allows you to check if the "from" address in the email matches the listed email address, permitting you to flag emails as suspicious.

-If your domain is authenticated, your emails should transfer more smoothly through spam filters and other security measures and be delivered safely to the recipient's inbox.
+If your domain is authenticated, your emails should transfer more smoothly through spam filters and other email security measures to be delivered safely to the recipient's inbox.

 Must Read Blog Posts